apache/camel-website/content/blog/2022/12/camel4roadmap/index.md

 ## Dropping Java 11 support

-Some users have asked whether Camel v4 can support Java 11.
+Some users have asked whether Camel 4 can support Java 11.
 Because Spring Framework 6 is requiring Java 17, then this is _tricky_ as a number of Camel components rely on Spring.

-Java 21 LTS is to be released in September 2023, meaning that Camel v4 should be forward-facing and prepare to support Java 21 instead of 11.
+Java 21 LTS is to be released in September 2023, meaning that Camel 4 should be forward-facing and prepare to support Java 21 instead of 11.

-Users that must use Java 11, can use Camel v3 and then later upgrade to Camel v4 when they are ready to upgrade Java as well.
+Users that must use Java 11, can use Camel 3 and then later upgrade to Camel 4 when they are ready to upgrade Java as well.

 ## Timeline

-The milestones are _estimates_ and the number of versions may vary according to the needs and the state of progress of the process.
-In other words, Camel v4 could be released earlier than expected.
+The milestones are _estimates_ and the number of releases may vary according to the needs and the state of progress of the process.
+In other words, Camel 4 could be released earlier than expected.

 - Feb 2023: Camel 4.0 milestone 1
 - Mar 2023: Camel 4.0 milestone 2
 - Apr 2023: Camel 4.0 RC1
-- May 2023: Camel 4.0 LTS (until 4.1 release)
+- **May 2023: Camel 4.0 LTS (until 4.1 release)**
 - Aug 2023: Camel 4.1 LTS (until Jun 2024)
 - Oct 2023: Camel 4.2
 - Dec 2023: Camel 4.3 LTS (until Dec 2024)

 For Camel 3, only LTS versions are released twice a year.
-This means the Camel v3 schedule is as follows:
+This means the Camel 3 schedule is as follows:

 - Dec 2022: Camel 3.20 LTS (until Dec 2023)
 - Jun 2023: Camel 3.21 LTS (until Jun 2024)
 - Dec 2023: Camel 3.22 LTS (until Dec 2024.
-Last v3 release supporting Java 11.)
+Last 3 release supporting Java 11.)

-Each Camel 3 LTS release will contain fewer new features and improvements than before, because our focus and work shifted to Camel v4.
+Each Camel 3 LTS release will contain fewer new features and improvements than before, because our focus and work shifted to Camel 4.

-The Camel v4 work has already started, and there are some intermediate branches with the jakarta migration such as: https://github.com/apache/camel/tree/jakarta/rewritten
+The Camel 4 work has already started, and there are some intermediate branches with the jakarta migration such as: https://github.com/apache/camel/tree/jakarta/rewritten